Clauses 1.8 – 1.12

 - current knowledge and skills in vocational teaching and learning.

 Validation may be undertaken through a ‘team’ approach where, collectively, team members hold the required qualifications, skills and knowledge.
-Trainers and assessors can to be involved in validation activities, as long as they were not directly involved in the particular instance of delivery and assessment of the training product being validated
+Trainers and assessors can be involved in validation activities, as long as they were not directly involved in the particular instance of delivery and assessment of the training product being validated

 A guide to compliance